louiskasirye2021/Ehyeh_Youth_Foundation_website/README.md

-  # Modern Black-and-White Website
+  # Kemlok-Technologies

   This is a code bundle for Modern Black-and-White Website.
-The original project is available at https://www.figma.com/design/XIse1bkA5XWVcZfHC1RPn3/Modern-Black-and-White-Website.
+The original project is available at https://www.figma.com/design/XIse1bkA5XWVcZfHC1RPn3/Kemlok-Technologies.

   ## Running the code